 As members move up in ESO levels, they are eligible for a variety of pins and certificates.
 State ESO chairmen are responsible for tracking the ESO levels of their state members with submission by a club report for all ESO club members or by individual club member reports.
 Members should report to state ESO chairmen to ensure accurate ESO level records are maintained.

-ESO certificates (Member, Star, Torch, Century, Second Century, etc.) are available from the GFWC Marketplace https://gfwc.allegraromeoville.com/.
-Certificates can be ordered by ESO chairmen.
+ESO certificates (Member, Star, Torch, Century, Second Century, etc.) are available in the Member Portal Digital Library (need link).
+Certificates can be downloaded by ESO chairmen.

 ESO pins (ESO Member pin and ESO Torch pin) are available from the GFWC Marketplace https://gfwc.allegraromeoville.com/.
 Members are eligible to order pins once they have received the certificates that validate their ESO level.